Sales Literature Studio

 For companies without a strong product-market fit

-Finding product-market fit engages my network of preferred partners.
-We are equipped to validate your product idea and find a strong fit before exploring issues with your sales literature.
-This can be as straightforward as a dedicated sales advisory program with Vectorscape, or as hands-on as testing early-stage ideas with you.
+Finding product-market fit engages my network of preferred partners that are equipped to validate your product idea and find a strong fit before exploring issues with your sales literature.
+My commercialization and business development partners can train your teams in early-stage sales efforts.
 My development partners can support in testing new product or feature ideas quickly, creating mock-ups for software UI or industrial designs, to put in front of potential customers and refine in early adopter testing.

 If you want to validate product-market fit quickly, or put early-stage product ideas to the test, this option is for you.
 To learn more, just book your introductory call and indicate your interest in this option.
 I will be able to prepare a complete consulting proposal after our meeting.